pvigier/pvigier.github.io-jekyll/_posts/2019-07-08-entity-component-system-part2.md

 The solution would be implement a class `EntityRangeView` that would take as template parameters the component types to retrieve and as constructor parameter a reference to a `std::vector` of entities.
 Then, we just have to implement `begin`, `end` and an iterator type to be able to obtain the desired behavior.
 It is not really difficult but a bit cumbersome to write.

-## Optimization of event dispatching
+## Optimization of Event Dispatching

 Currently, when we add or remove a component to an entity, we call the `onEntityUpdated` of all systems.
 It is a bit inefficient as many systems are not interested by the component type that just has been modified.

 To mitigate that, we can store pointers to systems interested by a given component type in a data structure like `std::array<std::vector<System<ComponentCount, SystemCount>>, ComponentCount>`.
 Then, when we add or remove a component, we just call the method `onEntityUpdated` of the systems that are interested by this component.

-## Subsets of entities managed by the entity manager instead of systems
+## Subsets of Entities Managed by the Entity Manager Instead of Systems

 My last idea induces more changes in the design of the library.